Russian missile barrage slams into Ukrainian cities; 6 dead

 “We went into the yard.
 People were injured,” he said.
 “Then the cars caught fire.
 We tried to extinguish them with car fire extinguishers.
 And I got a little burned.”

-The head of the U.N. nuclear watchdog said he was “astonished by the complacency” of members of the organization he leads, the International Atomic Energy Agency, in relation to the dangers faced by the Zaporizhzhia plant.
+Grossi said he was “astonished by the complacency” of members of the organization he leads in relation to the dangers at the Zaporizhzhia plant.

-“What are we doing to prevent this happening?
-We are the IAEA.
-We are meant to care about nuclear safety,” Director-General Rafael Mariano Grossi told the agency's board of directors in a meeting Thursday, according to a statement from the organization.
+“What are we doing to prevent this happening?"
+Grossi asked the agency's board of directors in a meeting Thursday, according to a statement from the organization.

 “Each time we are rolling a dice,” he said.
 “And if we allow this to continue time after time, then one day our luck will run out.”